 By Federico Toledo and Matías Fornara

 In this guide, we’ll delve deep into the who, what, where, when, why, and how of functional test automation.
 You’ll uncover both the IT and business benefits of test automation and gain insights into the right moments to opt for automation.
-Plus, we’ll impart some top-tier practices and strategies to ensure your efforts yield optimal results.
+Plus, we’ll impart some top-tier practices and strategies to foster your efforts to yield optimal results.

 By the time you finish reading, you’ll be poised to present a robust plan for functional test automation to your team and kickstart its execution.